 click here for LTC1043 data sheet

 Note: this technique can't be used at frequencies higher than about half the capacitor switching frequency, otherwise aliasing (signal beating) problems are created.
-So it's only really useful for relatively low frequency AC or DC only measurements (see data sheet).
+So, it's only useful for relatively low frequency AC or DC only measurements (see data sheet).

 2. Chopper stabilisation

-In addition to the switched capacitor input stage we will also be adding a chopper stabalise amplifier to get maximum performance.
-As mentioned above, measuring small DC voltages is also problematic due to the far from 'ideal' performance of a typical amplifier.
-Input-offset currents and voltages are created by the internal (inside chip) amplifier circuitry that can lead to distortion and changes in amplifier response these can occur due to room temperature fluctuations and internal circuit current heating.
+In addition to the switched capacitor input stage, we also include a chopper stabilise amplifier to get maximum performance [3].
+As mentioned above, measuring small DC voltages is problematic due to the far from 'ideal' performance of a typical amplifier.
+Input-offset currents and voltages are created by the internal (inside chip) amplifier circuitry that can lead to distortion and changes in amplifier response.
+These can occur due to room temperature fluctuations and heating caused by internal circuit currents.

-A 'chopper stabilised' amplifier tries to overcome many of these internal problems by using a built-in oscillator arrangement that alternately switches circuit structure to cancel these off-sets and drifts, creating amplifiers with very low drift (typically less than 0.05 uV / C) and low offset (typically less then 5 uV) on the output.
-From the point of view of the user the chopper stabilised amplifier looks just like a really good amplifier and the internal switching should be invisible from the outside (but see note below and data sheet for more info.)
+A 'chopper stabilised' amplifier tries to overcome many of these internal problems by using a built-in oscillator arrangement that alternately switches circuit structure to cancel these off-sets and drifts.
+It creates an amplifier with very low drift (typically less than 0.05 μV / C) and low offset (typically less than 5 μV) on the output.
+From the point of view of the user the chopper stabilised amplifier looks just like a good amplifier, and the internal switching should be invisible from the outside (but see note below and data sheet for more info.).
+Here we use a LTC1052 chopper stabilised op-amp, see data sheet [3].

-Note: Again the internal switching of this second stage means you can't use the chopper stabalised amplifier at frequencies higher than about half the chopping frequency, otherwise aliasing (signal beating) problems are created.
-So again its ideal only for relatively low frequency measurements (see data sheet).
+Note: again, the internal switching of this second stage, means you can't use the chopper stabilised amplifier at frequencies higher than about half the chopping frequency, otherwise aliasing (signal beating) problems are created.
+So again, it's ideal only for relatively low frequency measurements (see data sheet [3]).

-There are therefore two different chopping / switching frequencies (from the switched capacitor circuit and the chopper stabilised amplifier) we need to be aware of.
-In principle with good circuit design, and proper use / application of the amplifier in the experimental, these should be 'invisible' on the amplifier output i.e. to the user.
+There are therefore two different chopping / switching frequencies we need to be aware of.
+In principle with good circuit design, and proper application of the amplifier in our experiments, these should be 'invisible'.

 Bringing the two together